cilium/cilium/Documentation/security/threat-model.rst

 7. Use `Tetragon`_ as a runtime security solution to rapidly detect unexpected behavior within your Kubernetes cluster.

+If you have questions, suggestions, or would like to help improve Cilium's security posture, reach out to security@cilium.io.

 .. |br| raw:: html

       <br>